kazin08/webScrapML/README.md

 # webScrapML
-Web scrapping for search things in ML and save data in an csv file
+Web scrapping for search things in ML and save data in a csv file